-- What are the main opportunities and challenges in the existing science-policy interfaces on the topics of climate, environmental pollution and biodiversity? - What can be the contribution of rapid evidence synthesis to increasing the accessibility and impact of science and supporting evidence-based decision making? - What are the lessons learned from other fields in which RES has been used, opportunities and challenges? - What are the next possible steps for decision makers, research organisations and other stakeholders?
+- What improvements are needed in the existing science-policy interfaces on climate, environmental pollution, and biodiversity? - What are potential use cases for rapid evidence synthesis (RES) in environmental science? - Can RES effectively support evidence-based policy action on the environment, and if yes, what would be the prerequisites for its successful deployment? - What are the lessons learned from other fields in which RES has been used? - What are the next possible steps for decision makers, research organisations and other stakeholders?